laravel/nova-docs/4.0/resources/fields.md

 ### Vapor File Field

-Vapor file fields provide convenience and compatibility for uploading files when deploying applications in a serverless environment using [Laravel Vapor](https://vapor.laravel.com):
+The Vapor file field provides convenience and compatibility for uploading files when deploying applications to a serverless environment using [Laravel Vapor](https://vapor.laravel.com):

 ```php
 use Laravel\Nova\Fields\VaporFile;